Manage multiple versions of an API service#

 Congratulations!
 Let’s recap all that you’ve accomplished:

-Although we’ve deployed an API service into production, it is not yet properly monitored.
+Although you’ve deployed an API service into production, it’s not yet monitored.
 To do so, begin exploring resources in the Production Monitoring course.

 See also